Kenron-Robinson/configure-ad/README.md

 <br />

 <h3>This concludes the set up portion for active directory.
 This will give you what you need to expriment with account lockouts,resetting passwords, and giving users certain permissions from within active directory.
-I hope with this guide it was simple and easy to follow.
-Next part I will go over some use cases for using active directory. </h3>
+I hope with this guide it was simple and easy to follow.  </h3>